Petra Vlhová

 Petra Vlhová (born 13 June 1995) is a Slovak World Cup alpine ski racer who specialises in the technical events of slalom and giant slalom.
 Vlhová won the World Cup overall title in 2021 and the gold medal in the 2022 Winter Olympics in the slalom event, becoming the first Slovak skier to achieve these feats.

 Career

-Born in Liptovský Mikuláš, during childhood she attended training sessions at Podbreziny ski center in her native Litpovský Mikuláš.
+Born in Liptovský Mikuláš, during childhood she attended training sessions at Podbreziny ski center in her native Liptovský Mikuláš.
 With an altitude of 700 meters and tracks with a combined length of 550 meters, the ski center entered disusage in the later 2000s and early 2010s.
 In 2022, Vlhová supported the restart of the center and the local youth training groups.

 Vlhová won a gold medal in 2012 Winter Youth Olympics and represented Slovakia in the 2014 Winter Olympics.
 She also won gold in the slalom at the Junior World Championships in 2014 in Jasná, Slovakia.